-'metaphorically time can seem mighty circular or phase-like for something allegedly linear' (Mitchell 2015c, 9).
+The concept of "reincarnation time" also addresses the author's fascination with temporal cyclicality.
+As Mitchell notes in a 2015 interview with Paul A. Harris, "metaphorically time can seem mighty circular or phase-like for something allegedly linear" (Mitchell 2015c, 9).
 David Mitchell further explores the concept of temporal cyclicality in Cloud Atlas, referring to the Nietzschean concept of the eternal return.
-The eternal return or eternal recurrence, described in Friedrich Nietzsche's 1882 text The Gay Science (2008) as the identical repetition of lived experience 'innumerable times', as if the 'eternal hourglass of existence [...] turned over again and again', suggests a potential alternative cyclical model for understanding Mitchell's treatment of temporality in the macronovel (194).
-The eternal return is a temporal cycle in which life is destined to endlessly repeat itself, as described in Robert Frobisher's suicide note in Cloud Atlas:
+The eternal return or eternal recurrence, described in Friedrich Nietzsche's 1882 text The Gay Science (2008) as the identical repetition of lived experience "innumerable times," as if the "eternal hourglass of existence [...] turned over again and again," suggests a potential alternative cyclical model for understanding Mitchell's treatment of temporality in the macronovel (194).
+The eternal return refers to a temporal cycle in which life is destined to endlessly repeat itself, as described in Robert Frobisher's suicide note in Cloud Atlas: